Susie Wyshak real estate agent at Bay Area ADU Expo

 Epic Modulars — “California’s Most Affordable Homes and ADUs”

 Featured in the video, Epic Modulars says they are California’s most affordable homes and ADUs.
-When looking at affordability, always look at quality and warranties.
-If they deliver all of this, they could be instrumental in California’s construction goal!
+According to the owner, the company sources panelized and pre-fab Accessory Dwelling Units from factories around California.
+(When looking at affordability, always look at quality and warranties.
+If they deliver all of this, they could be instrumental in California’s construction goal!)

-The company has a wide variety of panelized ADU designs available.
-The guy I spoke with (featured in the video) says they are general contractors as well as having the ADU company.
-Knowing the California building code and being licensed is a good thing.
+The company features a wide variety of panelized ADU designs.
+The guy I spoke with (in the video) says they are general contractors as well as having the ADU company.

 The cool-looking Axis “starts at $114,000” and is a model, they say, that an entrepreneur is using to create a vacation rental camp in Northern California.
 Currently their website gives the all-in price at the high end of around $221K.
 What a beautiful design, perhaps for senior co-housing or any friends and family community?
 Here is a link to Epic Modular’s Google reviews.